Obstruction of Absolute Concentration Robustness by Conservation Laws in Non-Redundant Zero-One Networks: Criterion

-Computational experiments were conducted on eight networks, as illustrated in Figure \ref{fig:networks}.
-All of them are algorithm-verified, and the algorithm runtime is summarized in Table \ref{tab:algorithm summary}.
-The supporting codes are available online (\url{https://github.com/Cynthia-091225/Test-for-ACR/blob/main/time_of_subroutineJ.mw})
+In this section, we develop an algorithm to detect non-vacuous ACR, see Algorithm \ref{alg:main}.
+Meanwhile, we present Example \ref{exp: ACR-2d 4s} to illustrate how Algorithm \ref{alg:main} works.
+Computational experiments are conducted on a list of networks, as illustrated in Fig.~\ref{fig:networks}.
+All these networks are algorithm-verified, and the algorithm runtime is summarized in Table \ref{tab:algorithm summary}.
+The supporting code is available online\footnotemark .